RS99/Engineering-Team/README.md

 ## 🧠 Overview

-**Engineering-Team** is a fully customizable **multi-agent AI automation system** built by **Rahul Sharma**, powered by the **crewAI framework**.
+**Engineering-Team** is a fully customizable **multi-agent AI engineering automation system** built by **Rahul Sharma** using the **crewAI framework**.

-This system demonstrates how multiple specialized AI agents can collaborate to:

-- Plan engineering workflows
-- Generate modular code
-- Build system components
-- Test functionality
-- Produce structured reports

-It serves as a foundation for real-world AI engineering automation and autonomous development systems.
+It showcases how coordinated AI agents can autonomously perform software engineering tasks — from planning workflows and generating modular code to running tests and producing structured reports.

+Designed as an AI-powered engineering pipeline, this system highlights the potential of autonomous agents to support real-world software development and intelligent automation.

 ---

 ## ⭐ Features

-- 🤖 **Multi-Agent Collaboration** — each agent has unique skills & responsibilities
+- 🤖 **Multi-Agent Collaboration** — specialized agents working together
 - 🛠️ **Custom Tools** — extend agent abilities with Python functions
-- 🧩 **Config-Driven Design** — define agents & tasks through YAML
+- 🧩 **Config-Driven Design** — define agents and tasks via YAML
-- 📄 **Automatic Code & Report Generation**
+- 📄 **Automated Code & Report Generation**
-- ⚡ **Fast Dependency Setup** via UV
+- ⚡ **Fast Environment Setup (UV)**
-- 🧠 **Supports OpenAI, Claude, Gemini, Groq, OpenRouter**
+- 🧠 **Supports OpenAI, Gemini, Claude, Groq, OpenRouter**

 ---

 # 🔐 API Keys Required

-This project uses LLMs to power the agents.
-All keys go inside a `.env` file in the project root.
+All keys must be placed in a `.env` file at the project root.

-### **1. Required Key**
-**Gemini**
+### **Required Key (Default Provider)**